imLinguin/comet/README.md

 - [ ] OVERLAY_STATE_CHANGE_NOTIFICATION
 - [ ] CONFIGURE_ENVIRONMENT_REQUEST

-## Stubbed requests

-- SUBSCRIBE_TOPIC_REQUEST (respond with success but comet won't send any events that this request subscribes to)

 ## Experimental support

 Following requests are supported experimentally (they haven't been tested well)